withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 It uses the layout specified above for page templating.
 ```

-### Convert Gatsby `index.js` to Astro
+### Gatsby blog post list page to Astro

 Gatsby's Blog Starter index page displays a list of recent blog posts.

-Here's how to do that on `src/pages/index.astro`, replacing a GraphQL query with `Astro.glob()`.
+Here's how to recreate that in `src/pages/index.astro`, replacing a GraphQL query with `Astro.glob()`.

 **[tl/dr]:**
 1. Identify the return().